bunq/phava_spec/README.md

   }
   ```

-  The case where the users balance is exactly 10 is not covered now.
-  This you do not want.
+The case where the user balance is exactly 10 is not covered now.
+This is not what you want.
+You must cover _all_ cases, even when you do not want to do something intentionally.

-  Cover _all_ cases.
-  Even if you do not want to do something intentionally.
-  Then write it as:
+Here is an improved version of the function above:

   ```php
   if ($user->getBalance()->isGreaterThan(10)) {